thiagodp/concordialang/docs/limitations.md

 ### Test events

-- Test events are not supported yet
+- Test events currently support only database scripts.
+Console commands and file operations should be added later.

 ## Data Test Cases generated from Data Analysis